076c/wdec-v6/README.md

 5. Loops are also not present. (discovered: while .. do)

-6. Instead of having else or elseif, the decompiler registers it as another statement so TODO: add reasonable else amnd elseif
+6. Instead of having else or elseif, the decompiler registers it as another statement so TODO: add reasonable else and elseif

 7. The AST is somewhat broken due to not good handling (meaning the script won't be decompiled) (DISCORVERD: GETPUVAL, SETUPVAL, FORGPREP)

+8. goto ops are invalid (operator is switched, causing it to displace an incorrect if statement)

+9. someone can try to improve the way jumps are handled by adding while loops and making more use of them

 # Credits